artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 # RDSS-Archivematica Test Data Corpus

 ## Index
-This [Index](INDEX.md) provides an overview of the datasets that are currently included in this test data corpus.
+This [Index](INDEX.md) provides an overview of the collection contents with links to dataset source files and their SIP metadata.

 ## About
 This repository contains a collection of research data files that are used as a test data corpus for analyzing and testing the integration of [Archivematica](https://archivematica.org) into JISC's [Research Data Shared Service](https://www.jisc.ac.uk/rd/projects/research-data-shared-service) (RDSS), beginning with an initial [Minimum Viable Product](about-rdss-mvp.md) release.